Wenszel/Wenszel/README.md

 ###

 <p align="left">My name is Wiktor.
 I'm currently pursuing a degree in Computer Science at AGH University.
-I aspire to work as a software engineer in the future.</p>
+Fascinated by the software development process, I aspire to become a software engineer in the future.</p>

 ###